- Takedown and reclosure policy

 - The material was released in error and removal is required to rectify a mistake

 - Because of changed circumstances, information in records previously opened in good faith is now considered to require closure.
-In making a decision the panel will use exemptions in the Freedom of Information (FOI) Act 2000 or the Environmental Information Regulations (EIR) as an objective test.
+In making a decision the panel will use exemptions in the Freedom of Information (FOI) Act 2000 or the Environmental Information Regulations (EIR) 2004 as an objective test

 - Where the material is sensitive personal information about someone who is still alive and continued public access would be unlawful or unfair to them under the Data Protection Act 1998, or would breach their own or their family's right to a private and family life under the Human Rights Act 1998

 - Where information was released in error and removal is required to rectify a mistake.
-Again, in making a decision the Panel will use exemptions in the FOI Act or the EIR as an objective test
+Again, in making a decision the Panel will use exemptions in the FOI Act or the EIR, and Data Protection Principles as an objective test

 This policy does not affect the statutory rights of members of the public to request access to a closed record by making a request under the FOI Act or the EIR.
 Requests will be treated on their merits and a further assessment of whether the information can be returned to the public domain will be undertaken.

-The National Archives' takedown and reclosure policy (PDF, 0.04Mb)
+The National Archives' takedown and reclosure policy (PDF, 0.16MB)

 This page contains PDF files.
 See plug-ins and file formats for help in accessing these file types.